SFTtech/nyan/doc/nyan.md

     * Patch within that subtree only applies to subtree?
     * Patch from the outside applies to all subtree copies?
 * A mod API could be implemented as follows:
-  Create a *NyanObject* "Mod" that has a member with a list of patches to apply.
+  Create a *NyanObject* "Mod" that has a member with a set of patches to apply.
-  * To create a mod: Inherit from this *NyanObject* and add patches to the list.
+  * To create a mod: Inherit from this *NyanObject* and add patches to the set.
   * Your game then applies the patches the appropriate way when a child of "Mod" is seen.